 The Queensland Electric Super Highway is the world's longest electric super highway in a single state.
 It has 31 fast-charging sites, allowing Queenslanders and tourists to travel from Coolangatta to Cairns, and from Brisbane to Toowoomba in a low or zero emissions vehicle.

 The fast chargers are installed in convenient, safe locations close to major highways where there are existing amenities, such as cafes, restaurants and shops.
 The sites were identified to allow motorists to easily charge their electric vehicle (EV) and enjoy a short break during their journey, allowing them to prepare for a safe onwards journey.

-Phase 2 of the Queensland Electric Super Highway added 13 more fast-charging sites, due for completion before the end of 2020.
+Phase 2 of the Queensland Electric Super Highway will add a further 13 fast-charging sites to the network.
+Sites are progressively coming online.
 The new fast-charging site locations include:

 - Forest Glen

 These new sites continue to provide further reassurance for EV drivers that there is appropriate charging infrastructure in place and provide an incentive for future EV users.

 Check the status of current and Phase 2 charging site locations on the google map or through the Chargefox App.

 The Queensland Electric Super Highway charging stations use green energy either through direct green energy credits or offsets, making them a carbon-neutral and pollutant-free transport option.

 More renewables (such as solar and wind) are being added to Queensland's energy generation mix, which means the energy used to charge EVs will become more green and sustainable.